thedynamiclinker/sudocode/bin/babel.md

 0: So if pipes are function composition, cat is...

-1: The identity function.
+1: The identity function?

 0: Correct!

 1: What's the point?

+0: The point is you're correct.
+That's the right answer.

+1: So?

-0: What does `./babel | cat` do?
+0: So, what does `./babel | cat` do?

 1: Um...